nklansford/stargazers/README.md

 ## :thought_balloon: Rationale :thought_balloon:
 - HTML is in standard document format with BEM class naming convention.
 I use BEM because it easily organizes where you are within an element and eliminates the need to rely heavily on broad specificity rules for specific elements.

-- CSS is using Sass where `styles.scss` is used for imports, `global.scss` is used for universal styles, `vars.scss` and `mixins.scss` are used respectively and `type.scss` is used for all type rules and then from there the files are broken out by element.
+- CSS is using Sass where `styles.scss` is used for imports, `global.scss` is used for universal styles, `vars.scss` and `mixins.scss` are used for their respective names, and `type.scss` is used for all type rules and then from there the files are broken out by element.
   - I use variables as a way to master control rogue styles.
 I see it as my master list of values that I keep track of in one spot (ah, the beauty of Sass).
 Another rule of thumb is if I use it twice (or think I will in any future instance), it should be a variable.

   - I use mixins as a step up from variables for that same master control but with blocks of code.
 In this project, I also used it for various responsive setups.